sawankumar/Google-Drive-Index/README.md

 ### How to Use
-1. Open [this](https://install.kenci.workers.dev/) website, verify and get the code
+1. Open [this](https://install.kenci.workers.dev/) website, verify and get the code.

-2. Copy in the id and refresh token etc. obtained into [index.js](https://github.com/sawankumar/GoIndex-Theme-Nexmoe/blob/master/index.js)
+2. Copy the obtained Client ID, Client Secret and refresh token into [index.js](https://github.com/sawankumar/GoIndex-Theme-Nexmoe/blob/master/index.js)

 3. Deploy index.js code to Cloudflare Workers